kj12354/UrgentCare/README.md

 - ✅ shadcn/ui components installed and configured
 - ✅ Backend DI, CORS, and middleware wired
 - ✅ PatientService and PatientsController with full CRUD
+- ✅ Deployed to Vercel with CI/CD pipeline

 ## Testing the API